moodymudskipper/refactor/README.md

   pmax(data)
 }
 fun1(cars)
-#> Error: The refactored expression returns a different from the original one
+#> Error: The refactored expression returns a different value than the original one
 #> `original` is a double vector (4, 10, 7, 22, 16, ...)
 #> `refactored` is an S3 object of class <data.frame>, a list
 ```